-New York on verge of tuition-free college for middle class
+New York just made tuition free at public colleges for middle class

 Some Republican lawmakers criticized the governor's proposal during budget negotiations for excluding students at private colleges.

-The final budget includes and additional $19 million to create a new financial assistance program for private school students whose families make under the income cap, according to the governor.
+The final budget includes an additional $19 million to create a new financial assistance program for private school students whose families make under the income cap, according to the governor.
 Those students would get a maximum award of $3,000.
 Colleges that participate would have to match that funding and agree to not raise the student's tuition during her enrollment.

 Tennessee, Oregon, and the city of San Francisco have recently made tuition free at community colleges for all residents, regardless of income.